-This means that Mimblewimble eliminates the output of the first transaction and the input of the second transaction.
-So, we’ll only have one input and one output – that verifies how Alice got this 1 Bitcoin and how Charles received their 1 BTC -, instead of having two of each.
+Mimblewimble eliminates the output of the first transaction and the input of the second transaction.
+This means there is only one input and one output needed to verify how Alice got her 1 Bitcoin and how Charles received his.

-This compresses the size of the blockchain, making Mimblewimble much lighter regarding the data storage.
+This compresses the size of the blockchain, making Mimblewimble much lighter in terms of required data storage.

-As of January 16, 2019, two ASIC-resistant coins have implemented the Mimblewimble protocol.
+As of January 2019, two ASIC-resistant coins have implemented the Mimblewimble protocol.
 Grin has been in development since late 2016.
-The developers launched the mainnet on January 15, 2019.
-On the flip side, Beam already has its working mainnet.
+The Mainnet was launched on January 15, 2019.
+Beam also already has a working Mainnet.

-hile the two coins use the same protocol – Mimblewimble -, they have grand differences.
-Beam has a corporate structure; the company has collected VC funding and hired a development team, which allowed them to win the development time race against Grin.
-Beam’s Foundation relies on the part of the block rewards it gets to support the development of the network.
-Beam will transform from the current corporate structure to a true non profit foundation in 2019, while the company will move to build business use cases on top Beam the currency.
-On the flip side, Grin has governance that is similar to the cyberpunk ideology that empowers a community-driven decentralization.
-There’s no ICO, token pre-mine, and the developers are volunteers.
+While the two coins use the same protocol – Mimblewimble – there are also vast differences between them.
+Beam has a corporate structure.
+The company has collected VC funding and hired a development team.
+This has helped them to win the development race against Grin.
+Beam’s foundation relies on the percentage of the block rewards it receives to support the development of its network.
+It will shift from its current corporate structure to a true non-profit foundation in 2019, while the company will move to build business use cases on top of the Beam currency.
+On the other side of the coin, Grin has a governance structure aligned with cyberpunk ideology that aims to empower community-driven decentralization.
+There’s no ICO or token pre-mining, and the developers are all volunteers.

-The two coins differ in usability and audiences too.
-Beam has a more professional stance in regards to the cryptocurrency’s use-cases; the team has built a simple wallet interface that is aimed at being user-friendly, with implementations for different operating systems, including Mac, Windows, and Linux.
+The two coins differ in usability and their audiences as well.
+Beam has a more “professional” stance in regards to the cryptocurrency’s use-cases.
+Their development team has built a simple e-wallet interface that is aimed at being user-friendly and implementable on different operating systems (including Mac, Windows, and Linux).
 This way, the ordinary crypto enthusiast can access the Beam blockchain.
-On the other hand, Grin is not so user-friendly, because the coin only offers a command-line wallet which is accessible by more technical users.
+Grin, on the other hand, is not as user-friendly.
+The coin only works with a command-line wallet, which is primarily accessible to more tech-savvy users.

-Grin is using the Rust programming language, while Beam was coded in C++.
-This is not a significant difference between the two cryptos.
-The same can’t be said of the economic models.
-While Beam’s goal is to be used as an anonymous store of value, Grin developers argue that Grin should be used as a “currency”, instead of a store of value.
-Grin supporters don’t want to “unfairly reward” early adopters, they want to increase adoption instead.
+Grin utilizes the ‘Rust’ programming language, while Beam was coded in C++.
+This is not a significant difference between the two currencies.
+The same can’t be said of the economic models they employ.
+Beam’s goal is to be used as an anonymous store of value, where Grin developers argue that their coin should be used as a “currency” instead of a store of value.
+Grin supporters don’t want to “unfairly reward” early adopters; instead, they aim to increase adoption.

-In regards to mining, both cryptocurrencies use the modified versions of the Equihash algorithm.
+When it comes to mining, both currencies use the modified versions of the Equihash algorithm.
 While both coins are ASIC-resistant, their goals are different.
-Grin seeks to fully implement their version of Equihash (Cuckoo Cycle) in two years, while Beam wants to use an ASIC-resistant mining algorithm for 12 months, to give GPU miners a head start.
+Grin seeks to fully implement their version of Equihash (Cuckoo Cycle) within two years.
+Beam wants to use an ASIC-resistant mining algorithm for 12 months to give GPU miners a head start.

-Monero uses “mixins” to make transactions private.
-However, according to an analyst, 64% of all inputs do not contain mixins, so those transactions are not private.
-Other researchers argue that about 80% of Monero transactions could be traced.
+Monero uses ‘mixins’ to keep transactions private.
+According to one analyst, 64% of all inputs do not contain mixins – meaning those transactions are not actually private.
+Other researchers have argued that up to 80% of Monero transactions could be traced.

-And finally, Dash is considered the most centralized of all privacy coins, which makes the cryptocurrency less private.
-Though Dash has advantages in regards to scalability, people who want to remain entirely anonymous will be discouraged from using the coin because of its increased centralization.
+Dash is considered the most centralized of all privacy coins.
+This centralization makes a cryptocurrency less private.
+While Dash does have advantages in terms of its scalability, people who wish to remain entirely anonymous will probably be discouraged from using the coin because of its increased centralization.

-While Monero and Zcash are popular privacy coins that are widely used in the crypto community, their networks can be improved with new technology, such as Mimblewimble.
+While Monero and Zcash are popular privacy coins that are widely used in the crypto community, their networks could definitely be improved by implementing new technologies such as Mimblewimble.

-If the creators of the coins’ (which can include non-anonymous currencies, such as Bitcoin) thoroughly analyze and follow the development of Grin and Beam, cryptocurrencies can become more private and anonymous again.
+If the creators of more mainstream coins (which can include non-anonymous currencies, such as Bitcoin) move more in the direction of Grin and Beam, cryptocurrencies can become private and anonymous again.